Note From Our Naturalist

 As we learned in the last quarter from a student report, sea turtles can be found in the Gulf of Maine, contrary to popular belief.
 The turtles we see are descendants from some of the oldest creatures on the planet, survivors of a mass extinction at the Triassic/Jurassic period boundary.
 (1.)

-Four species are found in the Gulf of Maine, but only two are common visitors, the large Loggerhead, and the very much smaller Kemp's Ridley.
+Four species can be found in the Gulf of Maine, but only two are common visitors, the large Loggerhead, and the very much smaller Kemp's Ridley.
 These two turtles are coastal, feeding in shallow water for crabs and mollusks, like whelks and mussels.
 The rarely seen Green turtle also feeds in shallow water preferring a vegetarian diet, while the leatherback, largest of all sea turtles, feeds on jellies like sea nettle and lion's mane found in colder, more productive, deep ocean water.

 All sea turtles in the US are protected by the Endangered Species Act (ESA).
 In Canada, Leatherbacks are protected by the Species at Risk Act (SARA), while Loggerheads are being considered for listing.
 The other two species do not occur in Canadian waters.